Ekleog/kannader/book/src/configuration_format.md

-Lua file, and then run it through a Lua interpreter, thus making the total flexibility available to the end-user like direct Lua hooks would have done, to the expense of some performance by running the Lua VM[^1].
+Lua file, and then run it through a Lua interpreter, thus making the total flexibility available to the end-user like direct Lua hooks would have done, to the expense of some performance by running the Lua VM[^overhead].

-Or, another wasm configuration blob could read a Python file, and run it through MicroPython[^2].
+Or, another wasm configuration blob could read a Python file, and run it through MicroPython[^python].
 This provides a language that will probably be more familiar to the sysadmin, yet usable for most non-maximal-performance use cases.

 But it is possible to do more than just have configuration blobs that